-Peanut Butter Chocolate Chip Bars are the ultimate satisfaction when you take a bite of these soft and crunchy peanut butter bars.
+Peanut Butter Chocolate Chip Bars are the ultimate satisfaction.
 The nice crunch of chocolate chips and the fresh peanuts inside really add to the quality.

 Not in this recipe though.
 Just plain ol' rich creamy peanut butter is the perfect ingredient.

 Some Hints for Making Peanut Butter Chocolate Chip Bars

 - I used dry roasted peanuts but you can cut down on sodium if you use raw peanuts or unsalted peanuts.

 - This is a big recipe and using parchment paper really makes it easier to remove the final recipe from the pan.
 I described it in the recipe but here is a little more detail:

 - Cut the parchment down the long sides to fit inside the pan.

 - Leave the parchment paper longer at the ends.
 Not so that there is a bunch of paper hanging over the edges but so that there is just enough to grab hold of and lift the baked recipe out of the pan to lay on a cutting board.

 - This also makes for easier cutting so that you'll have nice squares.

 I think you're going to be happy to read these next couple of little sections.